Where Are You Really on the Growth Curve?

 Why This Matters for Leaders

 I definitely don’t think CEOs and leaders struggle because they lack ideas.
-Mostly I see the struggle is with implementation - where effort and resources get spread too thinly.
-We all have the same number of hours in the day.
+Mostly, I see the struggle is with implementation - where effort and resources get spread too thinly.
 And whether you have $10,000 or $10million to spend on growth - trust me, you still will need to prioritise.

-You need a shared agreement on what matters right now.
+You need a shared agreement of what matters right now.

 As we kick off a new year, I think it’s really important to ensure you and your team understand and agree where you are now and where you are going next.